Skip to content

 Limitations & Future Work

-• Communication efficiency analysis is relatively straightforward and could be further developed
+• Communication efficiency analysis is relatively simplistic.

 Rating

-• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical derivations are clear and the duality diagrams are intuitive
+• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical derivations are clear, and the duality diagrams are intuitive.

-• Value: ⭐⭐⭐⭐ Provides a new theoretical foundation and practical extensions for federated optimization
+• Value: ⭐⭐⭐⭐ Provides a new theoretical foundation and practical extensions for federated optimization.